tatkagore/booking-v-2/README.md

 - Error Handling: Ensuring meaningful error responses was crucial.
 We implemented error handling middleware to catch and log errors, enhancing user experience.
 - Security: We prioritized security, using middleware, input validation, authentication, and authorization.
 We securely managed sensitive data like API keys and passwords.

+### Dictionary:
+ - Node.js:  is an open-source, server-side runtime environment that allows developers to run JavaScript code outside the browser.
+ - Express: is a minimal and flexible Node.js web application framework that provides a set of features for building web and mobile applications.
+It simplifies the process of building robust APIs and web applications, making it a popular choice for creating backends.
+ - PostgreSQL: is a powerful, open-source relational database management system (RDBMS).
+It's known for its robustness, extensibility, and compliance with SQL standards.
+It's commonly used as a database for web applications and offers features for data integrity, scalability, and performance.
+ - Bcrypt: is a widely-used cryptographic hashing function.
+In the context of web development, bcrypt is commonly used to securely hash and store passwords in databases.
+It adds a layer of security by making it computationally expensive to crack hashed passwords.
+ - Seeding: is a process in which an initial set of data is provided to a database when it is being installed.
+It is especially useful when we want to populate the database with data we want to develop in future.
+So our goal is to “feed” the database with dummy data on its initialization.
+ - ORM (Object-Relational Mapping): is a programming technique that allows you to interact with a relational database using an object-oriented paradigm.
+In this project, Sequelize is an example of an ORM that simplifies database interactions.
+- Sequelize: is (ORM) library for JavaScript and Node.js, specifically designed for working with relational databases.
+It provides an abstraction layer that allows developers to interact with databases using JavaScript objects and methods, rather than writing raw SQL queries.
+Sequelize supports multiple database management systems, including PostgreSQL, MySQL, SQLite, and Microsoft SQL Server.
+- Token-based Authentication: is a method where a token is provided to authenticated users, which they use for subsequent requests.
+In this project, we use JSON Web Tokens (JWT) for authentication.
+- JWT stands for "JSON Web Token."
+It is a compact, self-contained, and secure way of representing information between two parties, typically the client and the server.
+JWTs are commonly used for authentication and data exchange in web applications and APIs.

 ### Used tools 🛠️

 - Node.js